lonycell/grafana.v7/docs/sources/developers/plugins/legacy/style-guide.md

 |-- README.md
 ```

-Most JavaScript projects have a build step and most Grafana plugins are built using Babel and ES6.
+Most JavaScript projects have a build step and most ThingSPIN plugins are built using Babel and ES6.
 The generated JavaScript should be placed in the `dist` directory and the source code in the `src` directory.
 We recommend that the plugin.json file be placed in the src directory and then copied over to the dist directory when building.
 The `README.md` can be placed in the root or in the dist directory.

 Directories: